 2. the amount by which damages would have been mitigated.

-As to mitigation of damages in an action under the Age Discrimination in Employment Act, see Instruction 11.7A (Age Discrimination—Damages—Back and Front Pay—Mitigation).
+As to mitigation of damages in an action under the Age Discrimination in Employment Act, see Instruction 11.7A (Age Discrimination—Damages—Back Pay—Mitigation).

 5.4 DAMAGES ARISING IN THE FUTURE—DISCOUNT TO PRESENT CASH VALUE